+Appendix B:

-Appendix B: Integrated Substance Abuse and Mental Illness Treatment
+Integrated Substance Abuse and Mental Illness Treatment

 There are two levels of integration: systems integration and services integration.
-Systems integration refers to the process by which individual systems or collaborating systems (e.g., criminal justice, substance abuse, mental health) organize themselves to implement services integration to clients with co-occurring substance abuse and mental illness and their families.
-Services Integration refers to the participation of providers trained in both substance abuse and mental health services to develop a single treatment plan addressing both sets of conditions and the continuing formal interaction and cooperation of these providers in merging separate clinical services to meet an individual's substance abuse, mental health, and other needs.
-Services integration has two levels: integrated programs are changes within an entire agency that help practitioners provide integrated treatment, and integrated treatment interventions are specific treatment strategies or techniques at the individual-practitioner level and include all services and activities that are combined in a single contact or series of contacts over time.
+Systems integration refers to the process by which individual systems or collaborating systems (e.g., criminal justice, substance abuse, mental health) organize themselves to implement services integration for clients with co-occurring substance abuse and mental illness and their families.
+Services Integration refers to the development by providers trained in both substance abuse and mental health services of a single treatment plan addressing both sets of conditions and the continuing formal interaction and cooperation of these providers in merging separate clinical services to meet an individual's substance abuse, mental health, and other needs.
+Services integration has two levels: integrated programs are changes within an entire agency that help practitioners provide integrated treatment; and integrated treatment interventions are specific treatment strategies or techniques at the individual-practitioner level, and include all services and activities that are combined in a single contact or series of contacts over time.

-Services integration means providing at a minimum:
+Services integration requires providing at a minimum:

-- Integrated screening for mental illness and substance abuse
+- integrated screening for mental illness and substance abuse

-- Integrated assessment
+- integrated assessment

-- Integrated treatment planning
+- integrated treatment planning

-- Integrated or, at least, coordinated treatment
+- integrated or, at least, coordinated treatment

-- Continuing care
+- continuing care

-The overall vision of an integrated system is to effectively serve offenders with co-occurring substance abuse and mental illness no matter where they enter the system.
+The overall intent of an integrated system is to effectively serve offenders with co-occurring substance abuse and mental illness, no matter where they enter the system.
 In the context of reentry, integrated care models unite and align evidence-based treatment approaches to provide seamless and coordinated pre-release and post-release services that address both criminogenic risk and needs, health needs, and general reentry needs.
 Typical integrated care programs in reentry unite treatment for co-occurring substance abuse and mental illness with trauma care and criminogenic risk reduction strategies.
 Services begin during incarceration and continue in the community following release.

 &lt;sup>15 SAMHSA (2007).
 Systems Integration.
 U.S. Department of Health and Human Services.
-Retrieved from https://store.samhsa.gov/shin/content/SMA07-4295/SMA07-4295.pdf

 &lt;sup>16 SAMHSA (2007).
 Services Integration, U.S. Department of Health and Human Services.
-Retrieved from https://store.samhsa.gov/shin/content/SMA07-4294/SMA07-4294.pdf

-&lt;sup>15 SAMHSA (2010).
+&lt;sup>17 SAMHSA (2010).
 Integrated Treatment for Co-Occurring Disorders Evidence-Based Practices (EBP) Kit.
-Retrieved from http://store.samhsa.gov/product/SMA08-4367
+Retrieved from http://store.samhsa.gov/product/SMA08-4367.

+Appendix C:

-Appendix C: Mandatory Certification and Coordination Requirement Form (Submit with the Application as an Attachment)
+Mandatory Certification Requirement Form (Submit with the application as an attachment)